geniusrise/healthcare/README.md

 [
   {
     "snomed_concept_ids": [
-      84162001,
-      313094006,
-      82272006
+      139200001,
+      161945003,
+      230145002
     ],
     "snomed_concepts": [
-      "cold sensation quality",
-      "cold - thermal agent",
-      "common cold"
+      "difficulty breathing",
+      "difficulty breathing",
+      "difficulty breathing"
     ],
     "questions": [
-      "Do you have a sore throat?",
-      "Do you have a headache?",
+      "Do you have a cough?",
-      "Do you have a runny nose?"
+      "Do you have a fever?",
+      "Have you recently traveled abroad?"
     ]
   },
   {
     "snomed_concept_ids": [
-      248425001,
-      386661006
+      139228007,
+      29857009
     ],
     "snomed_concepts": [
-      "pyrexia",
-      "febrile"
+      "chest pain",
+      "chest pain"
     ],
     "questions": [
-      "Do you take any medications?",
-      "What is your age?"
-    ]
-  },
-  {
-    "snomed_concept_ids": [
-      25064002,
-      139490008,
-      162209005,
-      224973000,
-      257553007,
-      191667009
-    ],
-    "snomed_concepts": [
-      "pain in head",
-      "headache",
-      "headache (& [c/o])",
-      "feeling frustrated",
-      "irritation",
-      "paranoid psychosis"
-    ],
-    "questions": [
-      "Could you describe your pain in your head in more detail, perhaps using an example?", "Is this a dull ache across your forehead, or perhaps a throbbing pain?", "Do you think your headache is caused by lack of sleep?", "Are you more frustrated than usual?",
-      "Do you feel like you're losing control of yourself?"
+      "Do you feel like you're having a heart attack?", "Does this feel like a heart attack?"
     ]
   }
 ]